scott-knight/linux-on-windows-11/README.md

 # Installing Linux on Windows 11

-This content demonstrates how to setup Ubuntu on Windows 11, to semi-replicate a Mac terminal setup for developing Ruby on Rails (or any other code you would want to use).
+This content demonstrates how to setup Linux (Ubuntu) on Windows 11, to semi-replicate a Mac terminal setup for developing Ruby on Rails (or any other code you would want to use).

 ### DISCLAMER